trustoverip/tswg-acdc-specification/spec/spec.md

 ### Disclosure-specific (bespoke) issued ACDCs

 Chaining two or more ACDCs via edges enables disclosure-specific issuance of bespoke issued ACDCs.
 A given Discloser of an ACDC issued by some Issuer may want to augment the disclosure with additional contractual obligations or additional information sourced by the Discloser where those augmentations are specific to a given context, such as a specific Disclosee.
 A given Discloser issues its own bespoke ACDC referencing some other ACDC via an Edge.
 This means that the normal validation logic and tooling for a chained ACDC can be applied without complicating the presentation exchange logic.
-Furthermore, attributes in other ACDCs pointed to by edges in the bespoke ACDC may be addressed by attributes in the bespoke ACDC using JSON Pointer or CESR-SAD-Path proof references that are relative to the node SAID in the edge [@RFC6901][@Proof_ID].
+Furthermore, attributes in other ACDCs pointed to by edges in the bespoke ACDC may be addressed by attributes in the bespoke ACDC using JSON Pointer or CESR-SAD-Path proof references that are relative to the node SAID in the edge [[ref: RFC6901]] [[ref: Proof_ID]].

 For example, this approach enables the bespoke ACDC to identify (name) the Disclosee directly as the Issuee of the bespoke ACDC.
 This enables contractual legal language in the rule section of the bespoke ACDC that references the Issuee of that ACDC as a named party.
 Signing the agreement to the offer of that bespoke ACDC consummates a contract between the named Issuer and the named Issuee.
 This approach means that custom or bespoke presentations do not need additional complexity or extensions.
 Extensibility comes from reusing the tooling for issuing ACDCs to issue a bespoke or disclosure-specific ACDC.
 When the only purpose of the bespoke ACDC is to augment the contractual obligations associated with the disclosure, then the Attribute section, `a`, field value of the bespoke ACD may be empty, or it may include properties whose only purpose is to support the bespoke contractual language.

 Similarly, this approach effectively enables a type of rich presentation or combined disclosure where multiple ACDCs may be referenced by edges in the bespoke ACDC that each contributes some attribute(s) to the effective set of attributes referenced in the bespoke ACDC.
-The bespoke ACDC enables the equivalent of a rich presentation without requiring any new tooling [@Abuse].
+The bespoke ACDC enables the equivalent of a rich presentation without requiring any new tooling [[ref: Abuse]].

 #### Example of a bespoke issued ACDC